hariKarthic/mashbook-aa/README.md

 # Scrapbook

-An app in which one keeps a daily record of how the day was, with a "selfie of the day" or "Image of the day".
 People are often busy with their schedule and most of the people forgotten the habit of writing dairy.
+This is an attempt to gently remind the users to store a snapshot at the end of their day with an app in which one keeps a daily record of how the day was, with an image captured either on their phones as a selfie or via a web cam.

-This app will be reminded people daily through a push-notification to write "How was their day".
+This app will remind people  through a push-notification at specified time intervals.
 This app works completely offline also.

-### Highlights
+### Features

 * PWA
 * Push-notification
 * Camera Api
-* Indexed DB
+* Uses Indexed DB
 * Offline
 * Image Filters
 * Image Blob

+## Compatible Browser

+* Latest Desktop & Mobile Chrome

+### Proposed Features.. (in the near future :P)

+* Login
+* File upload to cloud
+* Social sharing
+* Geotagging
+* Mobile app
+* Profile customisation.
+* ... more filters.

 ### Authors